abdursujon/spring-data-analysis-api/docs/Documentaion of new features/DataValidationAndQualityCheck.md

 Data validation and quality check requirements
-## 1. Request-Level Validation
+## 1. Request-Level Validation and download
-- Content-Type must be `text/plain` or `text/csv`
+- Content-Type must be `text/plain` or `text/csv` (done)
-- Request body must not be empty
+- Request body must not be empty (done)
 - Maximum CSV size enforced
 - UTF-8 encoding required
+- User can only access the id that they acquired through analysis, any other id must be revoked to access use and download

 ## 2. CSV Structure Validation
 - Single consistent delimiter